A topic from the subject of Physical Chemistry in Chemistry.

 • Mixtures can be heterogeneous (non-uniform) or homogeneous (uniform).

-• Heterogeneous mixtures contain visible phases with distinct properties.
+• Heterogeneous mixtures contain visibly different phases with distinct properties.
+Examples include sand and water, or oil and water.

 Solutions